 The Western Quoll and Red-Tailed Phascogale are carnivorous marsupials native to South Australia and, as predators, have important roles to play in the health of the ecosystem.
 Sadly, both species were wiped out by a combination of invasive predators and extensive land clearing.

-Now, there is new hope.
 The third phase of our Western Quoll reintroduction to South Australia’s regional northeast will see these two charismatic species return to their native home in the Vulkathunha-Gammon Ranges.

-They are threatened by a number of factors including invasive predators, habitat loss and road fatalities, but have proven to be very capable of establishing themselves when given the chance.
+Western Quolls are threatened by a number of factors including invasive predators, habitat loss and road fatalities, but have proven to be very capable of establishing themselves when given the chance.

 DNA samples will be collected during monitoring to assess genetic health of the reintroduced populations moving forward.

 The project has the support of the local Adnyamathanha men and women who will once again witness the return of their totems – the Idnya which are creation spirits of the Adnyamathanha Dreaming – to their natural habitat.

 An important aspect of our success to date is working with the right partners, which is why our collaboration with the Department of Environment and Water (DEW) continues.